-From the above-mentioned, it is evident that code samples are a crucial tool for acquiring and retaining new API users.
-Well-chosen examples help newcomers start working with the API while improper example selection will greatly reduce the quality of your documentation.
-When assembling a set of code samples, it is important to follow these rules:
+From the above-mentioned, it's obvious that code samples are a crucial tool to acquire and retain new API users.
+It's extremely important to choose examples that help newcomers to start working with the API.
+Improper example selection will greatly reduce the quality of your documentation.
+While assembling the set of code samples, it is important to follow the rules:

-- Examples must cover actual API use cases: the better you understand the most frequent developers' needs, the more friendly and straightforward your API will appear to them. - Examples must be concise and atomic: mixing a bunch of tricks in one code sample dramatically reduces its readability and applicability. - Examples must resemble real-world app code.
+- Examples must cover actual API use cases: the better you guess the most frequent developers' needs, the more friendly and straightforward your API will look to them. - Examples must be laconic and atomic: mixing a bunch of tricks in one code sample dramatically reduces its readability and applicability. - Examples must be close to real-world app code.
 The author of this book once faced a situation when a synthetic code sample, totally meaningless in the real world, was mindlessly replicated by developers in abundance.

-Ideally, examples should be linked to all other kinds of documentation.
-For example, the reference might contain code samples relevant to the entity being described.
+Ideally, examples should be linked to all other kinds of documentation, e.g., the reference might contain code samples relevant to the entity being described.